bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

 !!! warning

-    Please read through this section if you are a web3 developer who has integrated with MetaMask and interested in integrating with BNB Chain Wallet.
+    Please read through this section if you are a Web3 developer who has integrated with MetaMask and are interested in integrating with BNB Chain Wallet.

 ### Inpage injected object

 The biggest difference between BNB Chain Wallet and MetaMask is we inject `BinanceChain` rather than `ethereum` (or `web3`) to the web page.
-So user could keep two extensions at the same time.
+So, users could keep two extensions at the same time.

 ### BinanceChain.request({method: "eth_sign", params: ["address", "message"])